By Ngozi Bolin, Founder, Shinkafa Inc.

 “From 1660, the British Crown passed various acts and granted charters to enable companies to settle, administer and exploit British interests on the West Coast of Africa and to supply slaves to the American colonies.”

 Britain was, however, not alone.
 There were others like the Portuguese, the Spanish, Danes, the French, the Arabs and the Dutch empires.
 However, as noted above, Britain must no longer escape what it has done to my people.
-For over four hundred years, they raided, burned down and decimated the homes of the African.
+No one denies the ancient Osu Caste system or the Oru [slave] system in Nigeria, which produced slaves who were sometimes sold to the British and others.
+However, that ancient trade was different and was not enough to satisfy the vociferously vile appetite for slaves that would build the wealth for the western world and the human depravity that accompanied it.
+So, for over four hundred years, they raided, burned down and decimated the homes of the African with their weapons of war.
 They imprisoned, boxed up and transported their human chattels across the Atlantic.

 They did not see humans.
 They did not see humanity, not even in themselves.